kform-dev/choreo-docs/docs/02-choreo/01_about.md

 # About

-A Choreo project is a collection of resources in the form of `.yaml` or `.yml` stored in a directory. `Choreo` uses 2 main sub-directories in a package called `crds` and `in`.
-The `crd` directory stores all the external API(s) and the `in` directory stores all the `business logic` aka `programs` and `input data` associated with a project.
+A Choreo project is a collection of resources in the form of `.yaml` or `.yml` stored in a directory. `Choreo` uses 3 main sub-directories in a package called `crds`, `in` and `refs`.

+- The `crd` directory stores all the external API(s)
+- The `in` directory stores all the `business logic` aka `programs` and `input data` associated with a project.
+- The `refs` directory stores all the references to child choreo packages that can include additional `crds`, `business logic` or `data`

 `Choreo` always runs in the context of a single root package.
-A complete `Choreo` configuration consists of a root package and the tree of child packages (which includes the uostream packages called by the root choreo package).
+A complete `Choreo` configuration consists of a root package and optionally a tree of child packages (if upstream references are referenced in the package)

 In `Choreo` CLI, the root package is the working directory where `Choreo` is invoked/pointed at.